dplocki/podcast-downloader/README.md

 ## Configuration

-Provide a configuraiton file with name `config.json` ([JSON](https://en.wikipedia.org/wiki/JSON) format).
+Provide a configuration file.
+Place the `.podcast_downloader_config.json` it your home directory ([JSON](https://en.wikipedia.org/wiki/JSON) format).
 It should contain an array of settings.
 Each setting per RSS channel.

 | Property       | Type    | Required | Default | Note |
 |:---------------|:-------:|:--------:|:-------:|:-----|